-Area identifie Owongo The glass crusher has been broken, apparently because rocks have been introduced into the glass stream by scraping the subgrade when loading by FEL.
-Concerns have been raised about the H&amp;S aspects of operating the crusher and the suitability of the guards protecting the operator from the machine.
+- The glass crusher has been broken, apparently because rocks have been introduced into the glass stream by scraping the subgrade when loading by FEL.

+Concerns have been raised about the H&S aspects of operating the crusher and the suitability of the guards protecting the operator from the machine.
 The glass crusher is no longer being used because it is too under-powered for the task.
-It is to be donated to the Hokotehi Moriori Trust.
-The MPB is difficult to access because the roller doors have been damaged through high winds.
-They need replacing.
-Cardboard is not being flattened which causes the bins to be filled rapidly and can result in cardboard being blown around in strong winds.
-Slots will be provided at the MRF building to make sure cardboard is flattened before being placed into containers in the building.
-An area is needed for storing black refuse bags outside of the MPB where they cannot get blown away.
-A work-around is being devised to enable black bags to be placed directly and safely into the compactor truck.
-Reusables facility does not allow furniture and larger items to be dropped off because there is no access to an area where they could be stored safely and under cover.
-Extension of the reusables facility is planned which will accommodate larger items.
-A large volume of waste is scrap metal, including motor vehicles.
-At present there are no solutions for getting rid of the scrap metals, though a solution is being sough to secure funding through the Sustainable Management Fund.
-The hazardous ISO container is often close to capacity by weight (estimated to be 10 tonnes).
-The waste oil volume stored inside the hazardous ISO container can exceed the sump capacity.
-An ISO containers that are being disposed of nied to be stored in a separate secure facility where they are to be de-gassed and made safe before disposing of them as scrap.
-The facility is to comply with relevant HSNO regulations.
-Construction &amp; Demoli Owenga Landfill • The landfill operator needs to be suitably skilled and resourced to operate the landfill and pilot leachate treatment plant, in accordance with the resource consent conditions and associated documents.
-Fulton Hogan's appointment as the solid waste contractor has dealt with this issue.
-Operations A Health and mem of many of Our staff including managen Ageing er access to & Safety audit was also undertaken at Te One MRF in 2019.
-The overall impression gained through doing the audit was that the Council had been exposing itself, its staff bers of the public to significant risks through not having the appropriate controls and measures in place.
-Contracting the waste management activities to FH has taken care of these risks. are enthusiastic and dedicated, but do not have the necessary training and skills to undertake all the tasks required to supervise and manage the MRF operations, being familiar with H&S requirements and the need for record keeping.
-FH has taken on staff and have provided additional staff with experience to assist in getting waste nent activities functioning appropriately. quipment is an ongoing issue with regular maintenance, and upgrades are required.
-Getting equipment to the Chatham Islands is very costly.
-Engaging FH gives Council its plant and maintenance resources.
-Diverted mat erial
+It is to be donated to the Hokotehi Moriori Trust. - The MPB is difficult to access because the roller doors have been damaged through high winds.
+They need replacing. - Cardboard is not being flattened which causes the bins to be filled rapidly and can result in cardboard being blown around in strong winds.
+Slots will be provided at the MRF building to make sure cardboard is flattened before being placed into containers in the building. - An area is needed for storing black refuse bags outside of the MPB where they cannot get blown away.
+A work-around is being devised to enable black bags to be placed directly and safely into the compactor truck. - Reusables facility does not allow furniture and larger items to be dropped off because there is no access to an area where they could be stored safely and under cover.
+Extension of the reusables facility is planned which will accommodate larger items. - A large volume of waste is scrap metal, including motor vehicles.
+At present there are no solutions for getting rid of the scrap metals, though a solution is being sought to secure funding through the Sustainable Management Fund. - There is no inventory of the waste oils that are being stored on site. - The hazardous ISO container is often close to capacity by weight (estimated to be 10 tonnes). - The waste oil volume stored inside the hazardous ISO container can exceed the sump capacity. - An ISO container of asbestos has been buried on site.
+It is not known to what extent its burial compiles with the asbestos regulations. - LPG containers that are being disposed of need to be stored in a separate secure facility where they are to be de-gassed and made safe before disposing of them as scrap.
+The facility is to comply with relevant HSNO regulations. - Construction & Demolition wastes are increasing significantly as new development occurs in the Chathams.
+C&D wastes are difficult to recycle and there are presently no charges levied for these wastes.